james-y-yoon/DH110-JamesYoon/Interface Design/readme.md

 - **FONTS**: Koulen for headings, Libre Franklin for body/subheadings (although Inter is very similar) - this was in response to my participant's statements about overall tone and branding.
 - **SHAPES**: Rounded corners all around - that way, we can keep some consistency within the boxes themselves, as well as between this app and other apps like Google.
 - **COLORS**: I think this particular one is still subject to change.
 I think I'm going to stick with the homepage-logo-colors as the dark mode.
 I made some changes to the light mode (originally, it had a grey menu bar instead of a blue one) to adopt my interviewee's feedback.
+I am thinking of perhaps changing the module background color (the slightly darker yellow) to a pinkish white - that way, it may complement the blue in the buttons/menu bar better.

 [A Figma link to my "final" interface design (only light mode) is found here.](https://www.figma.com/file/yUsEoH8TuOMggfTpZ1Buwf/Ultimate-Guitar-A06?node-id=0%3A1)